 Beautiful, well maintained greening elements soften the edges of our downtown making it feel more human in scale, promoting way-finding, and connecting the many highlights and neighborhoods of our city.
 MDID looks for opportunities to advocate for greening at the policy level, provide sustainable greening in the public right of way and encourage greening on private properties.
 It aligns with the Minneapolis Downtown Council's Intersections: The Downtown 2025 Plan goal to enhance the greening and public realm of downtown through various projects by the year 2025.

 Interested in greening your Downtown Minneapolis Property?
 Feel free to contact us.
-Minneapolis DID is happy to offer guidance on greening design, plant selections, maintenance and more!
+Mpls DID is happy to offer guidance on greening design, plant selections, maintenance and more!

-Each spring the Minneapolis DID fills planters, hanging baskets, and several street medians with over 15,500 colorful plants throughout the 120+ block district.
-In the colder months Minneapolis DID replaces the bright flowers with lush spruce tips, birch logs, and vibrant dogwood branches, adorns the light poles with live garland and festive wreaths, and makes downtown glow with an array of over 528,000 tinkle lights.
+Each spring the Mpls DID fills planters, hanging baskets, and several street medians with over 15,500 colorful plants throughout the 120+ block district.
+In the colder months Mpls DID replaces the bright flowers with lush spruce tips, birch logs, and vibrant dogwood branches, adorns the light poles with live garland and festive wreaths, and makes downtown glow with an array of over 528,000 tinkle lights.

 The benefits of Downtown’s street trees, planters and flowers go beyond the added beauty by promoting emotional, physical, and urban health.
 According to a study by Washington State University, trees and flowers create feelings of relaxation and increase a person's overall well-being.
 Proximity to green space has also been shown to reduce crime.